HNassim/sql_python_personnal_experiments/README.md

-# sql_python_personnal_experiments
+# sql_python_experiments
-SQLalchemy personnal experiments
+A personnal SQLalchemy cheat sheet of code i use in my projects.